Major 7.0 earthquake hits China-Kyrgyzstan border

-In Kyrgyzstan’s capital Bishkek, people fled their homes to seek refuge in the street, according to an AFP reporter, after the quake caused walls to shake and furniture to shift.

-Local TV channels in the Indian capital New Delhi reported strong tremors in the city, about 1,400 kilometres (870 miles) away.

-The quake was registered just after 2:00 am (1800 GMT Monday) at a depth of 13 kilometres in China’s Xinjiang region, west of the city of Aksu.
+The quake was registered just after 2:00 am (1800 GMT Monday) at a depth of 13 kilometres in China’s Xinjiang region, some 140 kilometres (85 miles) west of the city of Aksu.

-Shortly after, three more earthquakes were recorded in the area, at magnitudes 5.5 and 5.1 and 5.0.

-The USGS said casualties were possible, though none were immediately reported in the mountainous, rural area where the earthquake struck.
+Two residential houses and livestock sheds collapsed in the area near the epicentre, in rural Wushi County, Xinhua reported, while electricity was temporarily knocked out.

+Local TV channels in the Indian capital New Delhi reported strong tremors in the city, about 1,400 kilometres away.

+One Aksu resident told Xinhua that people rushed outside for safety amid the shaking, despite the frigid early morning temperatures hovering around -10 degrees Celsius (14 degrees Fahrenheit).

+Cao Yanglong, in the city on a business trip, told the state news agency that while on the 21st floor of a hotel, he felt like he was “going to be shaken out of bed.”

+Five villages are located within 20 kilometres of the epicentre, according to Xinhua, and a slew of small earthquakes followed in the area, with magnitudes as high as 5.5.

-“Significant damage is likely and the disaster is potentially widespread,” its report said.
+“Extensive damage is probable,” the United States Geological Survey report on the earthquake said.

-Authorities in Kazakhstan reported tremors, though without any casualties or major destruction so far.
+Authorities in Kazakhstan also reported tremors, though without any casualties or major destruction confirmed so far.

 Tuesday’s earthquake came the day after a landslide buried dozens of people and killed at least eight in the southwest of China.